Grant FAQs

 • Through a moderated session with the grants review team, we will recommend a final list of organizations to our Membership in late May.
 Membership will then vote on the allocation of funds.

-• Grants will be announced in June 3, 2024.
+• Grants will be announced in June 3, 2025.

 • See more detail: Key Dates for the 2024 Grant Cycle.
+(An updated Key Dates is in progress for 2025.)

 Who serves on the grant review team?